ZhiChen902/SC2-PCR/README.md

 ### Data preparation

 Downsample and extract FPFH and FCGF descriptors for each frame of the 3DMatch test dataset.
-[PointDSC](https://github.com/XuyangBai/PointDSC) provides the pre-computed descriptors for the 3DMatch test set [here](https://drive.google.com/file/d/1zuf6NSD3-dHtTpk34iHtxAf8DQx3Y7RH/view?usp=sharing).
-Then download the ground truth poses from the [website of 3DMatch Benchmark](http://3dmatch.cs.princeton.edu/#geometric-registration-benchmark).
+[Here](https://drive.google.com/file/d/1kRwuTHlNPr9siENcEMddCO23Oaq0cz-X/view?usp=drive_link) we provide the processed test set with pre-computed FPFH/FCGF descriptors.
 The data should be organized as follows:

 ```
 --data--3DMatch